 Skip to main content

-What is DeepResearch
+What is DeepResearch?

-Considering that most users may not have access to high-end servers, we demonstrate the entire process on a MacBook Air (M2), ensuring a lightweight and reproducible setup.
+In this development, we will complete the example based on the UltraRAG framework.
+Considering that most users may not have computing servers, we will implement the entire process on a MacBook Air (M2) to ensure the environment is lightweight and easy to reproduce.

-API Setup
+API Preparation

-API Configuration
+API Settings

 LLM_API_KEY="your llm key"